 The bottom line: I’m a data junkie, so I love investigating this kind of stuff.
 That said, it’s really difficult to pin down exact numbers on any of the data we collected, so at some point, you simply have to put a stake in the ground and make some assumptions.

 Based on the research we’ve conducted, we feel that there are almost certainly more mobile phone subscriptions than there are toothbrushes on the planet.
 And, if you make some additional assumptions based on our research, in all likelihood,more people own a mobile phone on the planet than own a toothbrush.

 Nicole Hall is an account manager at BKV Digital and Direct Response and is a contributing writer for the 60 Second Marketer.

-Jamie Turner is the Founder of the 60 Second Marketer and co-author of “How to Make Money with Social Media” and “Go Mobile.”
-He is also a popular marketing speaker at events, trade shows and corporations around the globe.
+Jamie Turner is the CEO of social media and mobile marketing firm 60 Second Communications and is the Founder of the 60 Second Marketer.
+He is the co-author of “How to Make Money with Social Media” and “Go Mobile” and is a popular marketing speaker at events, trade shows and corporations around the globe.